marcusaurelius02/article-to-markdown/aggressively_helpful_teams.md

 This was described to me as a trick that made our team feel **aggressively helpful**, by one of it's members, a very welcome change compared to previous organizations.

 So hopefully you can steal this trick and build aggressively helpful teams too.

-If you've got any other tricks you use to build aggressively helpful teams, I'd love to hear about them!
-Fediverse (@brittonjb@hachyderm.io), or via email (brittonbroderick@gmail.com).